Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Higher-order splittings

-\end{theorem} \begin{remark} In \cite{dalalyan2020sampling} it is shown that the continuous dynamics converges with a rate of $\mathcal{O}(m/\gamma)$.
+\begin{remark} In \cite{dalalyan2020sampling} it is shown that the continuous dynamics converges with a rate of $\mathcal{O}(m/\gamma)$.
 There is a major difference in terms of contraction rate for large $\gamma$ between the rates achieved by BAOAB and OBABO and the continuous dynamics.
-As $\gamma \to \infty$ for BAOAB and OBABO you have convergence rates of $\mathcal{O}(h^{2}m)$, whereas the contraction rate of the continuous dynamics converges to zero. \end{remark}
+As in the limit $\gamma \to \infty$ in BAOAB and OBABO one has convergence rates of $\mathcal{O}(h^{2}m)$, whereas the contraction rate of the continuous dynamics converges to zero.
+A time-rescaling of $(t' = \gamma t)$ is required to derive the overdamped Langevin dynamics. \end{remark}